Market Beliefs about Open vs. Closed AI: Introduction

 \citet{andrews_markets_2025} considers major releases by the labs that produced the highest rated models.
 The release of those models and the understanding of their capabilities is informative of the frontier of AI capabilities.
 Because the labs producing the most advanced models tend to keep their internals secured, almost all the models included in that analysis are proprietary models.
+However, there is another broad category of AI models that is mostly omitted from this exercise: open weight models that have similar architectures to the proprietary models but more permissive licensing which allows them to be freely downloaded, modified, and run on any computer. \footnote{Some refer to these models as `open source'; however, labs typically release only the estimated model weights, not a clear description of what content the model was trained on, or the code to produce it, and so are more accurately referred to as open weight \citep{open_source_initiative_open_nodate}.}

+I revisit the exercise of \citet{andrews_markets_2025}, also considering the release of open weight models, over the time span late 2022-5.
+I replicate their finding that the yields of long dated U.S. treasury bonds decline around the median release of proprietary AI models, by roughly 10 basis points over a $\pm$15 trading day window.
+However, the pattern is opposite around the median release of open weight AI models: bond yields \emph{increase}, by roughly 10 basis points in this simplest specification.
+These median shifts that differ by a magnitude of roughly 20 basis points are shown in the latter two panels of Figure~\ref{fig:yield_event_study}.
+When both types of releases are pooled, the net effect on is roughly zero, as shown in the first panel.